 Asbestos: When left intact and undisturbed, asbestos containing materials do not pose a health risk to people working or living in buildings.
 Asbestos containing material is not generally considered to be harmful unless it is releasing dust or fibers into the air where they can be inhaled or ingested.
 Asbestos-containing ceiling tiles, floor tiles, undamaged laboratory cabinet tops, shingles, fire doors, siding shingles, etc. will not release asbestos fibers unless they are disturbed or damaged in some way.
 Asbestos pipe and boiler insulation does not present a hazard unless the protective canvas covering is cut or damaged in such a way that the asbestos underneath is exposed to the air.
 Asbestos is hazardous when it is friable.
-The term "friable" means that the asbestos is easily crumbled by hand, releasing fibers into the air.
-Sprayed on asbestos insulation is highly friable.
+The term "friable" means that the asbestos insulation is highly friable.
 Asbestos floor tile is not.